-It is not uncommon for a disability insurance company to order a peer review during the long term disability appeal process.
+It is not uncommon for a disability insurance company to order a peer review during the long-term disability appeal process.
 If your insurer has requested a peer review, you may have received a letter that states something like:

 We are writing to update you of the status of your appeal request for the above referenced Long Term Disability (LTD) claim.
 After completing our review of your appeal, we have concluded that an adverse benefit decision on your claim is warranted.
 We have reviewed your complete file in its entirety, including all comments, documents, records and other information received during the appeal, without deference to the decision you appealed.
 The purpose of this letter is to allow you an opportunity to respond to new evidence and/or new rationales we considered, relied on, or generated in reaching our appeal decision, before we issue our determination.

-What is a Peer Review Report?
+What Is a Peer Review Report?

 In the context of LTD appeals, a peer review report is a document prepared by a medical professional hired by the insurance company.
 This medical expert reviews your medical records, physician’s opinions, and other pertinent documents to form an opinion on whether you are genuinely “disabled” per your LTD policy’s terms.

+Unlike an Independent Medical Examination, this is a document-based evaluation.
 The peer reviewer’s role is to be impartial and provide an independent medical viewpoint.
 However, critics often point out that the insurance company hires the reviewer, which might tilt the opinion toward denying the claim.

-The Impact of Peer Review Reports
+The Impact of Peer Review Reports on Long-Term Disability Appeals

 Obtaining the Report